QR5.7.1 The Simulation Hypothesis

 The hero Neo then discovers that his reality is actually a simulation of New York in 1999, fed into his brain as electrical signals, by machines in the future that are using him as a battery, but is that possible?
 Can physical machines simulate the world we see?

 Undeterred, simulation theory advocates note that simulations are fake, so that logic fails.
 For example, why simulate the billions of years of history before humans, or galaxies and stars we can’t visit, or quantum events we can’t see?
-Instead, just show a far-off galaxy as a dot of light that appears real, as movies do, so simulation theory predicts holes in our reality because it is fake.
+Instead, just show a far-off galaxy as a dot of light that appears real, as movies do, so simulation theory predicts holes or cracks in our reality.

 The big computer of simulation theory (Campbell, 2003) can’t calculate quantum events, so quantum theory must be flawed (Campbell, Owhadi, Sauvageau, & Watkinson, 2017), but critics have failed to falsify it for over a century now, so this is unlikely to succeed.
 And even if it did, finding a flaw in quantum theory would just result in its revision, not simulation theory support.

 Current physics finds simulation theory impossible, so machines, aliens, or our future-selves aren’t simulating our world from another, but this isn’t the only version of virtualism.
-Annex 1 reviews the various ways a virtual reality can be generated, and concludes that a virtual world like ours can’t have a physical base.
-This excludes not only physical virtualism (the Matrix option), but also information virtualism (Wheeler’s It from Bit), and even mind virtualism (Kastrup, 2019), as nothing based on physical events can generate a world like ours.
+Annex 1 reviews the various ways a virtual reality can be generated, and concludes that a world like ours can’t arise from a physical base.
+This excludes not only physical virtualism (the Matrix option), but also information virtualism (Wheeler’s It from Bit), and even mind virtualism (Kastrup, 2019), so nothing that derives from physical events can generate a world like ours.

-Yet this still leaves quantum virtualism, that quantum events cause physical events, because unlike classical processing, quantum processing increases exponentially with size.
-It scales up with size as particle interactions do, so a quantum network the size of our universe can generate it.
-Processing costs aren’t now an issue, as every point of space is a processor, so every moment of the past fourteen billion years happened, every far-away galaxy in our telescopes exists, and quantum events actually happen.
-However hard we look, in the past, far away, or microscopically, we see no cracks or rifts in our world.
+This still leaves quantum virtualism, that quantum events cause physical events, because unlike classical processing, quantum processing increases exponentially with size.
+It scales up as particle interactions do, so a quantum network the size of our universe can generate it.
+Processing costs aren’t an issue if every point of space is a processor, so every moment of the past fourteen billion years happened, every far-away galaxy in our telescopes exists, and quantum events actually happen.
+However hard we look, in the past, far away, or microscopically, there are no cracks or rifts in our world.

-Quantum reality can only generate physical reality if it isn’t limited by physical laws, so if our world is virtual, it isn’t a copy of what causes it.
-It isn’t then a simulation but if it isn’t simulating something, why does it exist?
-Our universe is on a scale we can’t imagine, so we don’t need to know what is going on any more than all the animals that have lived and died knew that they were part of an evolution.
-It took billions of years to evolve sentience, but why?
+Quantum reality can generate physical reality because it isn’t limited by physical laws, so if our world is virtual, it isn’t a copy of what causes it.
+It isn’t then a simulation, but if it isn’t simulating something, why does it exist?
+Our universe is on a scale we can barely imagine, so it doesn’t just exist for us, and we don’t need to know what it is doing, any more than all the animals that have lived and died needed to know that they were part of an evolution.
+Yet they were, so we are here to wonder why evolution produced us?

 Next